one7two99/qubes-git-sync/README.md

 Attention:
 The script will assume that the changes will be done in dom0 and therefore resets SyncVM to a clean `main`.
 This ensures Github is always a clear mirror of dom0.

+TODO: Fix documentation after moving from tar to git bundle to transfer data from dom0 to SyncVM

 ---

 ## Features